 Social anxiety disorder is an anxiety relating to embarrassing oneself or being judged negatively by others.
 This can make certain situations at school particularly difficult, for example group work, performance situations and asking for help.

-GAD is worrying excessively about a range of different issues, which are difficult to control.
+Generalised anxiety is worrying excessively about a range of different issues, which are difficult to control.
 GAD is often accompanied with unpleasant physical symptoms.

 Separation anxiety relates to difficulties being apart from a parent or carer, resulting from fear that if they’re separated, something bad might happen to them or their parent.
 These fears can make school attendance particularly difficult.